Procedures for Determining Suspected Breaches of the Australian Public Service Code of Conduct

 • if exceptional circumstances apply – a longer period.

-The CEO, or a person authorised by the CEO, must review the suspension at reasonable intervals.
+The CEO must review the suspension at reasonable intervals.

-The CEO, or a person authorised by the CEO, must immediately end the suspension if they no longer believe on reasonable grounds that:
+The CEO must immediately end the suspension if they no longer believe on reasonable grounds that:

 • an employee has, or may have, breached the Code of Conduct; or

-• the employee’s suspension is in the public interest or the agency’s interest.
+• the employee’s suspension is in the public interest or the Agency’s (as defined in the Act) interest.

-The CEO, or person authorised by the CEO, must immediately end the suspension and notify the employee in writing if a sanction has been imposed on the employee for the relevant breach of the Code of Conduct.
+The CEO must immediately end the suspension and notify the employee in writing if a sanction has been imposed on the employee for the relevant breach of the Code of Conduct.

-In exercising suspension powers the CEO, or a person authorised by the CEO, must have due regard to procedural fairness unless they are satisfied on reasonable grounds that, in the particular circumstances, it would not be appropriate.
+In exercising suspension powers, the CEO must have due regard to procedural fairness unless they are satisfied on reasonable grounds that, in the particular circumstances, it would not be appropriate.

-The CEO, or a person authorised by the CEO should provide the employee with a written notice of the decision to suspend as soon as practicable after the decision has been made.
+The CEO should provide the employee with a written notice of the decision to suspend as soon as practicable after the decision has been made.
 The notice should include:

-• the specific fortnightly monies to be paid (if varied from regular remuneration)
+• the specific fortnightly monies to be paid (if varied from regular remuneration); and

 • the employee’s right of review.